uio-bmi/immuneML/docs/source/usecases.rst

 3. :ref:`Manuscript use case 3: Benchmarking ML methods on ground-truth synthetic data`

+..
     immuneML supports import from multiple different data formats and export into AIRR-C format (MIAIRR standard), which enables post analysis by AIRR-compliant third-party tools.
     To see how immuneML can be used in combination with other tools, see the following examples:

-#. :ref:`Immcantation use case`

-#. :ref:`iReceptor use case`
+#. :ref:`Integration use case: post-analysis of sequences with Immcantation`

-#. :ref:`ImmuneArch use case`
+#. :ref:`Integration use case: post-analysis of sequences with immunarch`

 .. toctree::